MalihaTarafdar/ios-shortcuts/README.md

 # iOS Shortcuts

 This is a collection of iOS shortcuts I have made.
 Please report any issues or feedback [here](https://github.com/MalihaTarafdar/ios-shortcuts/issues).
+Many more shortcuts to be uploaded soon.

 ## Installation
 Shortcuts may be installed via the iCloud links provided [below](#shortcuts).